Let’s be real, aphids are the glitter of the garden.

 Lady beetles (ladybugs) are great if you have them.
 You can also add plants to your garden that attract ladybugs like marigolds, dahlias, daisies, asters, calendula, tansies, zinnia, and sunflowers.
 Another benefit of companion planting that works well!

-Adult lady beetles (ladybugs) don’t eat nearly as many aphids as they do in their larval stage.
+Adult (ladybugs) don’t eat nearly as many aphids as ladybug larvae do.
 There needs to be a large enough aphid population to keep the ladybugs fed long enough to mate and lay eggs.

 Parasitic wasps will happily help you control aphids and enjoy their meal.
 They’re a little creepy looking if you’re scared of bees, but these guys are almost always harmless to humans.
 Very few can sting and even the ones that can don’t do so often.